toto-a/toto-a.github.io/_posts/2024-03-20-Introduction-to-Diffusion.md

 an estimate for
 $$p(x|z)$$

 We will assume that all distributions are gaussians.
-Why Gaussian ? it is because we want to impose
+Why Gaussian ? it is because we want to impose some conditions to be able to derive e general structure from it.

 As resumed by the figure below